Chapter 5:

 *Vroom*

-A car pulled up into the parking lot of the hospital.
+A car backed into the parking lot of the hospital.
 The suited man stepped out of it walked briskly to the entrance.
-He then made his way to the reception deck and pulled out a photo from his breast pocket.
+He then made his way to the reception desk and pulled out a photo from his breast pocket.

 "How can I help you?", the receptionist asked.